lubomir/libutest/docs/pages/writing-tests.markdown

     The character data is compared, not memory addresses.

+## Memory management

+If your test needs to allocate memory, open a file or anything like that, it may become difficult to free the resource when the test finishes.
+To simplify this, there is a function that gives a pointer to the library to be released after the test is done, no matter if successfully or not.

+`ut_take_memory(ptr, free_function)`

+:   <p>Give `ptr` to the library.
+After the current test finishes, it will be
+    freed with the supplied function.
+The type of `free_function` should be `void (*) (void *)`, that is it should accept a single pointer (the one given to `ut_take_memory` and should not return anything.
+Standard `free` has this interface.</p>

 ## Custom assertions

 You may find yourself in a situation where you need to write your own